Once upon a time in 2012

 But despite the 5% representing my embarrassment, it’s also room for my failures and how I’ve learned and grown along the way since the beginning of blogging (fun fact: one of my Top 5 strengths according to StrengthsFinder is learner).
 Please note this percentage is only an estimation and only represents my blogging, not my adulting skills, which is currently a work in progress.
 Although sometimes it does feel like an accurate representation of my adulting skills. 🧐

-I’m currently a 20-something college student studying Communications and still figuring out my dream career path when I graduate (soon! 😱
+I’m currently a 20-something recent college grad with a Bachelor of Arts in Communications and a minor in Women’s Studies.
+I’m still figuring out my dream career path now that I’m no longer in school

-I’m sorry for my class as well.).
-According to Pottermore right now, I’m a Hufflepuff, but I’ve also been thrown into Gryffindor and Ravenclaw depending on the site’s mood and how badly I remember passwords.
+this is kind of weird not going to school at all, actually.
+According to Pottermore right now, I’m a Hufflepuff, but I’ve also been thrown into Gryffindor and Ravenclaw depending on the site’s mood and how badly I remember passwords (thank you to password managers, you are a savior).
 I’m likely a Ravenclaw according to every Buzzfeed quiz ever, though.
 I’m in a Hogwarts House crisis; it’s no big deal at all.